Brake Fluid Flush

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

 At Southern Highlands Service Centre we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+This Vehicle Inspection Report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 Trading Hours: Open Monday to Friday 8:00 am to 5:00 pm